02 March 2020

 It's important to note that CalOPPA does not apply to Internet Service Providers or other services that process personal information on behalf of a third party.
 It's aimed squarely at website and online service operators.

-For the purposes of CCPA, a "business" is any legal entity which:
+For the purposes of the CCPA, a "business" is any legal entity which:

 As we've seen, the two acts both regulate personal information - but they define "personal information" differently.